quanap5/NoblesAugustVersionV2/README.md

 - IDE or text editor [Visual Studio code](https://code.visualstudio.com/)

 ----
-## Hoiw to clone and run demo on simulator or real device
+## How to clone and run demo on simulator or real device

 ### Step1: clone this project to your local repository
 - git clone https://github.com/quanap5/NoblesAugustVersion.git